jakesylvestre/site/_drafts/commands/2013-01-06-ShutdownLinux.md

 ---
 layout: post
-status: draft

 title: Shutting Down Linux
 category: commands
-tags:
-  - shutdown
-  - reboot
-  - poweroff
-  - sysrq
-  - commands
 author:
   - dams
   - wei2912
   - diabolist

 summary: Shutting down Linux isn't as simple as pushing a switch.
-Learn how to shutdown Linux properly.
+Learn how to shutdown Linux properly from the terminal.

-location: _posts/generic-linux/2013-01-06-ShutdownLinux.md
 ---

 There's halt, shutdown, reboot, poweroff.
 So which one should you use?